O1ahmad/ansible-role-systemd/README.md

 #### Config

-Configuration of a `systemd` unit is declared in an [ini-style](https://en.wikipedia.org/wiki/INI_file) config file - see [here](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) to get an idea how the config should look.

-A Systemd unit INI config is composed of sections: 2 common amongst all unit types (`Unit` and `Install`) and 1 specific to each unit type.
-These unit configurations can be expressed within the role's `unit_config` hash variable as lists of dicts containing key-value pairs representing the name, type, load path of the unit and a combination of the aforemented sections definitions.
+Configuration of a `systemd` unit is declared in an [ini-style](https://en.wikipedia.org/wiki/INI_file) config file.
+A `systemd` unit *INI* config is composed of sections: 2 common amongst all unit types (`Unit` and `Install`) and 1 specific to each unit type.
+These unit configurations can be expressed within the role's `unit_config` hash variable as lists of dicts containing key-value pairs representing the name, type, load path of the unit and a combination of the aforemented section definitions.

 Each configuration section definition provides a dict containing a set of key-value pairs for corresponding section options (e.g. the `ExecStart` specification for a system or web service `[Service]` section or the `ListenStream` option for a web `[Socket]` section.

 `[unit_config: <list-entry>:] Unit | <unit-type e.g. Service, Socket, Device or Mount> | Install:` (**default**: {})
 - section definitions for a unit configuration

-Any configuration setting/value key-pair supported by the corresponding `Systemd` unit type specification should be expressible within each `unit_config` collection and properly rendered within the associated INI config.
+Any configuration setting/value key-pair supported by the corresponding *Systemd* unit type specification should be expressible within each `unit_config` collection and properly rendered within the associated *INI* config.

 _The following provides an overview and example configuration of each unit type for reference_.